 June 15 annually;

-e. coordinate the work of the officers and committees of the association in order that the Purposes may be promoted.
+e.
+Coordinate the work of the officers and committees of the association in order that the purposes may be promoted.

 Section 2.
-The FIRST AND SECOND vice-presidents shall:
+The president-elect shall:

-a. act as aides to the president;
+Act as aide to the president;

-first and second

-in their designated order, first vice president to assist in membership, second vice president to coordinate fundraising activities, and either may perform the duties of the president in the absence or inability of that officer to act;
+Perform the duties of the president in the absence or inability of that officer to act:

-perform other delegated duties as assigned.
+Perform other delegated duties as assigned.

 Section 3.
+The first and second vice president(s) shall:

+a.
+Act as aide(s) to the president;

+In their designated order, first vice president to assist in membership, second vice president to coordinate fundraising activities, and either may perform the duties of the president in the absence or inability of that officer to act;

+Perform other delegated duties as assigned.

-The recording secretary shall:
+Section 4 The recording secretary shall:

-a. record the minutes of all meetings of the association;
+a.
+Record the minutes of all meetings of the association;

-b. keep the official copy of the local unit’s bylaws in his/her files;
+b.
+Keep the official copy of the local unit’s bylaws in his/her files;

-#c. maintain a membership list as required by the Virginia PTA/PTSA;
+#c.
+Maintain a membership list as required by the Virginia PTA;

-d. perform other delegated duties as assigned.
+d.
+Perform other delegated duties as assigned.

-Section 4.
+Section 5.
 The treasurer shall:

-a. have custody of all the funds of the association;
+a.
+Have custody of all the funds of the association;

-b. keep a full and accurate account of receipts and expenditures as described in Article V, Section 4;
+b.
+Keep a full and accurate account of receipts and expenditures;

-c. make disbursements as authorized by the president, executive board, or association in accordance with the budget adopted by the association;
+c.
+Make disbursements as authorized by the president, executive board, or association in accordance with the budget adopted by the association;

-#d. remit by December 1 to the Virginia PTA/PTSA state office, state and National PTA dues for memberships received prior to December 1.
+#d.
+Remit by December 1 to the Virginia PTA state office, state and National PTA dues for memberships received prior to December 1.
 Remit by March 1, dues received after December 1 and remit by June 30, all state and National dues received after March 1.

-#e. have checks or vouchers signed by two officers, preferably the treasurer and the president;
+#e.
+Have checks or vouchers signed by two (2) officers, preferably the treasurer and the president;

-f. present a written financial statement at every meeting of the association and at other times
+f.
+Present a written financial statement at every meeting of the association and at other times

 when requested by the executive board;

-g. prepare an annual financial report at the close of the fiscal year;
+g.
+Prepare an annual financial report at the close of the fiscal year;

-#h. have the accounts examined according to the auditing procedures outlined in Article VI;
+#h.
+Have the accounts examined according to the auditing procedures outlined in Article VI;

-#i. when a local unit is required to file a 990 or 990EZ per IRS regulations, a copy of the 990 or 990EZ report shall also be forwarded to the state office upon its completion;
+#i.
+When a local unit is required to file a 990 or 990EZ per IRS regulations, a copy of the 990 or 990EZ report shall also be forwarded to the state office upon its completion;

-#j. submit a copy of the fiscal year-end audit to the state office within thirty (30) days following the adoption of the audit by the membership;
+#j.
+Submit a copy of the fiscal year-end audit to the state office within thirty (30) days following the adoption of the audit by the membership;

-k. perform other duties as assigned.
+k.
+Perform other duties as assigned.

-Section 5.
+Section 6.
 All officers shall perform the duties outlined in these bylaws and those assigned from time to time.
 Upon the expiration of the term of office or in case of resignation, each officer shall turn over to the president, without delay, all records, books, and other materials pertaining to the office.

-3June 2014June 2015of June 2015
+PROVISO: 3The office of president-elect will be initiated in the election of June 2014 with the election of all officers, including the office of president.
+In the election of June 2015, the current president-elect will automatically succeed into the office of president.
+With the election of June 2015 and all following elections, the office of president will be removed from the election.

 ARTICLE X: EXECUTIVE COMMITTEE